Yahya Muhammad Hamid ed-Din: Internal policy

 From 1934 until his assassination in 1948, Yahya redirected his energies toward internal consolidation of his authority and the creation of a viable central government, answerable to him personally.
 To this end, control of the hinterland was strengthened by the establishment of a standing army and the naming of his sons as governors of key provinces.
-Tighter control over affairs in Sana'a, the capital, was assured by expanding the scope of administrative functions and appointing other sons as supervisors of old and new political institutions.
+Tighter control over affairs in Sanaa, the capital, was assured by expanding the scope of administrative functions and appointing other sons as supervisors of old and new political institutions.
 The regime sent Yemen's first students abroad: military cadets to Iraq in the 1930s and civilian students, the "Famous Forty," to Lebanon in the late 1940s.
 An early attempt was made to introduce some direction to the nascent national economy by the establishment of a Yemen trading company.
 Even with these changes, Yahya's Yemen was a semi-feudal state in which even the most basic measures required his personal approval.

 Imam Yahya was largely admired by the Jews of Yemen, who saw him as their patron and protector.
-Earlier, in 1906, the Jews of Sana'a had come out in full-force to welcome the Imam who returned to the city after the Turks had temporarily left it.
+Earlier, in 1906, the Jews of Sanaa had come out in full-force to welcome the Imam who returned to the city after the Turks had temporarily left it.
 However, by 1922, in response to outside pressure, Imam Yahya promulgated an edict that prohibited Yemeni Jewish emigration.
 Although the ban on emigration remained the official policy of the state until 1949, Jews were able to bypass its policy by secretly going into the British Protectorate of Aden.
-Throughout the early 1940s, Imam Yahya turned a blind eye to Jewish emigration, neither prohibiting it nor officially permitting it, but rather giving his unspoken consent to the departure of Jews from Sana'a and other central Yemeni settlements.
+Throughout the early 1940s, Imam Yahya turned a blind eye to Jewish emigration, neither prohibiting it nor officially permitting it, but rather giving his unspoken consent to the departure of Jews from Sanaa and other central Yemeni settlements.
 During the Imam's reign, he reinforced an old edict prohibiting Jews from building their houses higher than Muslim houses.
 The Imam appointed Yihya Yitzhak Halevi as one of four representatives of the Jewish community, responsible for conveying matters of state to his community and collecting the annual Poll-tax, a position which he held until his death.
 After the Imam's assassination in 1948, the king's emigration policy continued under his son Ahmad.